Skip to main content

 });

-# Check for accessibility violations (manual review required)
+# Check for missing alt attributes on images (manual review required)

 Version Control Patterns: